List of ethnic origins of New Zealanders: Handling multiple ethnicities

 Many respondents identify with multiple ancestries.
 Outputting data on multiple ethnicities is normally handled one of two ways: total response or prioritised ethnicity.
 For this list, the total response method is used.

 Total response counts people of multiple ethnicities in each ethnic groups in which they identify.
 While this shows all the people that identify with a particular ethnicities, the sum of all ethnic group populations adds to more than the total population.
 For example, a person who identifies as New Zealand European and Māori would be counted twice, once under each ethnicity, under total response output.

 Prioritised ethnicity counts people with multiple ethnicities in the highest-priority single ethnic group in which they identify.
-The order of priority for ethnicity, from highest to lowest, is Māori, Pacific peoples, Asian, MELAA, Other, and European.
+The order of priority for ethnicity, from highest to lowest, is Māori, Pacific peoples, Asian, MELAA, other and European.
 While it has the advantage that the sum of all ethnic groups equals the total population, the preferential order can cause ethnic groups to be overrepresented or underrepresented, and may categorise a person differently from their self-identified primary ethnicity.
 For example, a person who identifies as New Zealand European and Māori would be counted under the Māori ethnic group under prioritised ethnicity output.

 Ethnicities

-Ethnicities (self-identified) recorded in the 2006 and 2013 New Zealand censuses.
-Only ethnicities with 1,000 or more responses at the 2013 census are included individually:
+Only ethnicities with 1,000 or more responses at the 2023 census are included individually: